PL Peaking — Squat Volume

 01When should I use the PL Peaking — Squat Volume template?

-Squat with the competition setup every set — comp depth, stance, and brace — so the volume builds the pattern you'll test, not a gym variant.
+Squat is comp-specific: hold comp depth, stance, and brace on every working set — this volume rehearses the competition pattern.
 Add it to your week in Squatly and the coach schedules it, sets the loads from your training, and tells you when to move up.

 02How many working sets is PL Peaking — Squat Volume, and how long does it take?